The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Data and code availability

 {S\arabic{figure}}

 {S\arabic{equation}}

 \textbf{ S1.
 Effect of zero replacement}

-As explained in Section 2.1, the data set \texttt{Crohn} exists in two different versions: the original version with zeros in the package \texttt{selbal}, used by \citep{Rivera:18}, and a modified version with no zeros in the more recent package \texttt{coda4microbiome} \citep{Calle:23}. \cite{Rivera:18} use the original data and replace the zeros using function \texttt{cmultRepl()} in the package \texttt{zCompositions} \cite{Palarea:15}.
+As remarked in Section 2.1, the data set \texttt{Crohn} exists in two different versions: the original version with zeros in the package \texttt{selbal}, used by \citep{Rivera:18}, and a modified version with no zeros in the more recent package \texttt{coda4microbiome} \citep{Calle:23}. \cite{Rivera:18} use the original data and replace the zeros using function \texttt{cmultRepl()} in the package \texttt{zCompositions} \cite{Palarea:15}.
 The same zero replacement strategy was used by \cite{Coenders:22}.
-This version of the data is still retrievable at this link:
+Apart from the GitHub site mentioned in the under ``Data and code availability" in the present paper, the original version of the data is retrievable at this link:

 \centerline{\tt https://github.com/UVic-omics/selbal}